-We have created some basic audio, visual and written learning resources to give you some guidance on key health and safety concepts.
+We have created some in-depth audio, visual and written learning resources to give you foundational knowledge on key health and safety concepts.

 What is Health and Safety Risk assessment?